marlos1415/marlos1415/README.md

 - 👋 Hi, I’m @marlos1415
-- 👀 I’m interested in AI, AutoML ...
+- 👀 I’m interested in Programming
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on Python Programming
+- 💞️ I’m looking to collaborate on Full Stack Development
 - 📫 How to reach me at email? marlos1415@gmail.com

 <!---